"I've been looking for him": Mum suddenly sees child crawling out from under car

 - A mother who had been looking everywhere for her son in the house was surprised to see him under the family's car

-- Seeing that he has been found, the kid gently crawled to a place he could see and laugh at his mother
+- Seeing that he has been found, the kid gently crawled to a place he could sit and laugh at his mother

-- Social media users were terrified as they imagined what could have happening if they car was driven
+- Social media users were terrified as they imagined what could have happened if the car was driven

 A mother, @nathashankosazana, has shared a video that captured the moment she was looking for her child and found him in an unexpected place.

 The woman stated that she had been looking for him for one hour.
-As she approached the house's park, she suddenly saw the baby crawling out from under their car.
-She was so surprised.
+As she approached the house park, she suddenly saw the baby crawling out from under their car.
+The mother was so surprised.

-The kid gently came out with saying a word.
-After getting to a place he could seat down, the kid let out a funny laugh.
+The kid gently came out without saying a word.
+After getting to a place he could sit down, he let out a funny laugh.

-Many TikTokers who watched the video said that it is always important for parents to check under their vehicles before driving it out.

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find the “Recommended for you” block on the home page and enjoy!